Thais gather at palace to view late king's funeral urn

-BANGKOK Tens of thousands of Thais gathered at Bangkok's glittering Grand Palace on Saturday hoping to pay their respects before the funeral urn of late King Bhumibol Adulyadej, the world's longest-reigning monarch.
+BANGKOK (Reuters) - Tens of thousands of Thais gathered at Bangkok's glittering Grand Palace on Saturday hoping to pay their respects before the funeral urn of late King Bhumibol Adulyadej, the world's longest-reigning monarch.

 King Bhumibol, 88, died on Oct.
 13 after reigning for seven decades as a constitutional monarch and unifying figure in the politically febrile country.